threefoldtech/zos/specs/ipc.md

             # network specs
 ```

-The api, will use DBUS to find out who implements the `network` api, and doing the required calls on the network component (over dbus),
+The api, will use the bus to find out who implements the `network` api, and doing the required calls on the network component (over zbus),
 then just passing the results to the container component, to do it's part.

 In this scenario, the API is a DSL interpreter and a broker that can ask proper components for an object.